Canon M3 vs G7X Mark II

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.